Expert Health Data Programming, Inc. Home Expert Health Data Programming

 Columns - Vertical groupings of data in a Vitalnet table, such as a column for each race group.

 Confidence interval (confidence limits) - A range of values within which the true value of a variable is thought to lie, with a specified level of confidence.
 For a result of 23.5, a confidence interval might be (23.1-23.9).
-The smaller the interval, the more reliable the result.
-If the 95% confidence intervals do not overlap, there is a statistically significant difference.
+The smaller the interval, the more reliable the result, so 23-24 is more reliable than 13-34.
+If the 95% confidence intervals do not overlap, there is probably a statistically significant difference.
 Vitalnet uses several methods to calculate confidence intervals.
 The output table documents which method was used.

 Confidence level - The likelihood that the true value of a variable is within a confidence interval.
 For example, for confidence intervals at the 95% level, we are statistically 95% certain that the actual value of the variable is within the interval.

-CSV format - Also called comma-separated-value format.
-A type of computer output that is readily imported into other software, especially spreadsheet software.
+CSV format - Comma-separated-value format.
+CSV files are readily imported into spreadsheet software.
 Each output item is separated by a comma from surrounding items, and each output text item is surrounded by "double quotes".
-Vitalnet produces CSV output.
 A comma-separated-value file has "csv" extension.
+Similar to TSV format.

-Data mining - Finding unexpected relationships in a data set.
-Similar to exploratory data analysis.
+Data warehouse - A software system, such as Vitalnet, making large complex databases readily available for querying and analysis.
+A related term is "data mining", finding unexpected relationships in a data set, for further study.
+Data mining is similar to exploratory data analysis.
 Vitalnet is excellent at data mining.
 Of course, keep in mind that the more you look, the more unusual events you will find, just by chance.

-dBASE III format - A widely used file format derived from the database software of the same name.
-Files in this format may be readily imported into almost any data analysis, graphing, mapping, or other presentation software.
-Has dbf extension.
+dBASE III format - A widely used file format originally for the database software of the same name.
+Files in dBASE III format may be readily imported into almost any data analysis, graphing, mapping, or other presentation software.
+Uses dbf extension.
 Suppressed cells are represented as the number "-1".
-Vitalnet produces dBASE III output.

 DO - Doctor of Osteopathy (birth attendant category)